 D. The rash is a mild form of Stevens-Johnson syndrome

 A 19-year-old man presents with a sore throat and difficulty swallowing.
-He has had 4 days of worsening sore throat and fever but today he was unable to swallow any liquids.
+He has had four days of worsening sore throat and fever, but today he was unable to swallow any liquids.
 Physical examination reveals a muffled voice, difficulty tolerating saliva, and minimal pharyngeal erythema with a midline uvula.
 He also has tenderness over the hyoid bone.
 Which of the following managements is most likely indicated?